bballdave025/portfolio-resume/README.md

 <a href="https://colab.research.google.com/drive/1PKkdbNcqUfV0sHCosWZf3JdF6F3kGoj7?usp=sharing" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

+(which you can Open In Colab).

 `----------`

-This is a better answer to a job interview question that I felt I didn't answer very well.
+This is a completely formatted answer to a job interview question.
 It's a nice combination of NLP and Machine Learning basics.

 [<b>CNN for NLP in PyTorch</b> Presentation Page (not yet set up)](#)